 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies located in the American Redoubt region that are of interest to preppers and survivalists.
-Today, two updates on the Greater Idaho movement.
-(See Central & Eastern Oregon section.)
+Today, a description of the most remote places in CONUS.

 Idaho